Community Chapel and Bible Training Center: The dancing revelation

-In 1983, Barnett told his congregation that he was taken "in Spirit" to heaven, where he sang with angels and experienced "oneness of being" with Christ.
+In 1983, Don Barnett told his congregation that he was taken "in Spirit" to heaven, where he sang with angels and experienced "oneness of being" with Christ.
 Following this, he instituted "dancing before the Lord," which was a free-form, individual dance with spiritual implications.
 In 1985, however, this evolved into a highly controversial, intimate two-person dancing practice known as "spiritual connections."

 During church services, members were instructed to find a dance partner, known as a "connection."
 By staring into each other's eyes, a process known as connecting, partners were told they would in actuality be seeing Jesus in each other's eyes, and were encouraged to look with love into their spiritual connection's eyes in order to express their love to Jesus.
 Throughout the week, both in and out of church, members were encouraged to spend time with their spiritual connections in a kind of "quasi-dating relationship."
 Physical intimacy often accompanied these "spiritual" connections, and connection love was taught to be more intense, and more desirable, than marital love.